 If a student should choose to pursue the course section that is closed, written authorization is needed from the instructor by way of the Course Authorization form available from the Registrar's Office.
 The form is also available on the Registrar Office Web pages here.
-The authorization will need to be signed by the professor and if the course is offered through the College of Arts and Sciences, the signature of the Chair of the department is also needed.
+The authorization will need to be signed by the professor and if the course is offered through the College of Arts and Sciences or the Department of Human Physiology, the signature of the Chair of the department is also needed.
+Pre-requisite errors in the School of Engineering and Applied Science must be approved by the professor of the course, the student's advisor and the Dean's Office.
 Once all necessary signatures have been obtained, the form needs to be returned to the Registrar's Office for processing.

 4. Course Day/Time Conflict: Students may not register for two courses that meet at the same time on the same day or for courses with overlapping meeting days/times.
 If a student wants the second course instead of the course in which they are registered, they must drop the first course prior to registering for the second course.
 If they want two time-conflicting courses, they must add the second course, in person, at the Registrar’s Office.
 Time conflicts require instructors’ signatures for both courses.